Risks and Opportunities for New York

-- Emission reduction choices: Energy-efficient products, building weatherization and renewable energy generation are showing that they can lower New York's greenhouse gas emissions while employing thousands in jobs that cannot be offshored.
+- Emission reduction choices include energy-efficient products, building weatherization and renewable energy generation lower New York's greenhouse gas emissions while creating thousands of new jobs.

-- Climate resilience choices: Resilience to a changing climate means adapting both built and natural environments to withstand new conditions and recover from extreme events.
-The economic activity that communities, institutions and businesses generate as they prepare themselves for these changes will help to balance climate-related costs.
+- Climate resilience choices mean adapting built and natural environments to withstand new conditions and recover from extreme events.
+The economic activity this adaptation generates helps to balance climate-related costs.